ZheKaii/Fedassignment2/README.md

     - helped in styling

 2. Gan Yu Hong
-    - helped in the design of the website
+    - helped in background image
-    - making sure that the mobile view is great
+    - helped in mobile device view
+    - helped with the research
+    - helped in styling